Frithia humilis Burgoyne

 Frithia pulchra var. minor

-Frithia humilis is a dwarf stemless succulent that consists of a cluster of finger-like leaves that stick out just above the soil surface, with a thickened underground rootstock.
+Frithia humilis is a dwarf stemless succulent consisting of a thickened underground rootstock and a cluster of finger-like leaves that stick out just above the soil surface.
 Leaves are grey-green and windowed at the tips.
 Flowers are white with a yellow center, sometimes tipped with light pink.
-They are stalkless or borne singly on very short stalks and about 0.8 inch (2 cm) in diameter.
+They are about 0.8 inches (2 cm) in diameter, stalkless, or borne singly on very short stalks.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).